CoffMakesThings/BattlePokerAnalyzer/README.md

 The aim is to produce stats about the value of BattlePoker hands, and perhaps some visual charts or something

-More data = more accurate results, let me know if you can share some replays ^^

-Thank you to BotD and AMDG for providing a lot of replays already
+Thank you to BotD, AMDG and sunxia for providing a lot of replays

 ## Current limitations